Table of Contents_

 What is the use of having the best TV if you’re not setting it at the perfect viewing angle?
 There’s a wide range of TV wall mounts.
 Understanding what separates a TV articulating vs tilting wall mount is crucial to help you make the most of your space.
 And If you want to enhance your viewing experience further, check out the difference between your TV’s backlight vs brightness settings.

 So, you may be wondering what is the best type of TV wall mount.
 Well, you have a few choices, and we will be looking at full motion vs tilt mounts.
 Both articulating mounts (also known as full-motion mounts) and tilt mounts offer TVs a varying range of motion.
 However, each one is better used in different settings and seating arrangements.
+Once you know which one is best for you and your home, you can learn how to mount a TV if you’ve never done so before.

 A general rule is that a single stud can carry 80 lbs.
 Most TVs under 60″ are less than 80 lbs.